hecnguyen/Customer-Segmentation/README.md

 # Customer-Segmentation
-Segment customers based on their purchasing behavior and enabling creation of targeted marketing campaigns
+<h2>Introduction</h2>

+In this project, I segmented customers based on their purchasing behavior and enabled the creation of targeted marketing campaigns.
+I obtained this dataset from Kaggle, which contains over 3,900 entries.
+It includes demographic information, purchase history, product preferences, and preferred shopping channels (online or offline).
+This dataset helps businesses aiming to tailor their strategies to meet customer needs, enhance the shopping experience, and ultimately drive sales and loyalty.
+In this project I wanted to see if there are any specific product categories that are preferred by certain age groups.
 <h2>Summary of Insights</h2>

 <h3>Age Group:</h3>